bluez/bluer/README.md

 Requirements
 ------------

-This libray has been tested with BlueZ version 5.56.
+This library has been tested with BlueZ version 5.56.
 Older versions might work, but be aware that many bugs related to GATT handling exist.
 Refer to the [official changelog](https://github.com/bluez/bluez/blob/master/ChangeLog) for details.